ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/email.rst

   subject="Question about your dog"

 A pre-set subject for the email.
 Most email clients will read and use this to pre-fill the subject line.
-It is URL encoded automatically for you.
+It is URL-encoded automatically for you.

 encode=
 ~~~~~~~